Experts focus on nursing shoes and proper foot care for solutions to back, knee, and foot pain.

 The benefits of arch support

-Although the right shoes can ameliorate certain problems, sometimes foot pain is caused by bio-mechanical issues.
+Although the right nursing shoes can ameliorate certain problems, sometimes foot pain is caused by bio-mechanical issues.
+So proper foot care goes beyond shoes.

 One common condition nurses experience is plantar fasciitis, or inflammation of the thick band of tissue that connects the heel bone to the toes, said podiatrist Julia Overstreet, DMP, FAPWCA, director of the American Foot Care Nurses Association in Bellevue, Wash.